gollamudisindhura1/Lab3DevelopingwithBootstrap/blog-preview-card-main/README.md

 1. How to use flex box to center content on the page
 2. How to use hover effects and smooth transitions
-3. How to make the layout responsive with media queries.
+3. How to make the layout responsive with media queries
+4. How to use Figma as a guide for perfect spacing and font sizes

 # Preview